HugoHasenbein/redmine_attribute_quickies/README.md

 or

 Jon Doe wants to return the issue to the last author and clicks a preconfigured Attribute-Quicky in issue context menu
+  - set assigned to whoever was last author, like a **respond** - btton

 or